verus-lang/paper-sosp24-artifact/site/guide.md

 #### 3. Build a copy of Verus for the performance evaluation.

 This will clone a copy of Verus to use for the macrobenchmark performance experiments in this experimental set.
-The scripts make no changes to the system outside of the repository, other than spawning containers.
+The scripts make no changes to the system outside of the repository other than spawning containers.

 ```shell